-4.2.1 The initial 'alone' screening assessments for each preferred portfolio option are set out in Tables 4.2 - 4.15 below, and summarised by option in Table 4.16.
+4.2.1 The initial 'alone' screening assessments for the WRMP option are set out in Table 4.2 below.
 In summary, the assessment aims to identify those European site features that are potentially vulnerable to a particular option - i.e. which have features that are both exposed and sensitive to the likely outcomes (see Table 4.1), taking into account the baseline for the site including the conservation objectives.
 Features that are both exposed and sensitive to an environmental change are assumed to be subject to 'likely significant effects' unless there is a clear over-riding reason why significant effects cannot occur.